robert-westenberger/knowledgebase/real-estate/criteria.md

 ## Strong Preferences
 * Separate utilities
-* Laundry facilities or hookups
-* Storage for tenants
 * Cosmetic improvements rather than major system replacements
 * A vacant owner’s unit requiring little or no work
 * Individually controlled heating and cooling